 However, know that the transaction fee, the withdrawal limit, and several other factors vary, and each platform has its specific rules.
 Moreover, some of these exchanges may require a separate wallet before you can start dealing.
 We suggest that you get a wallet of your own anyway since it will benefit you in the long run.

-You can also buy Cryptocurrency via Automated Teller Machines that you can find all over San Juan.
+You can also buy Cryptocurrency via Automated Teller Machines that you can find all over relocating to San Juan.
 All you need is a telephone number, and you can buy cryptocurrency as per your needs.
 Using ATMs shouldn’t be a problem as long as you are not buying a VERY big amount of coins in a single transaction.

 There are three basic bitcoin options that you can choose from in San Juan.
 These are as follows: